chrisleyva/git-svn-externals-fetcher/README.md

 # Usage

-Perform a 'git svn clone *url*' as you normally would.
-Once that completes, copy the fetchSvnExternals.sh file into your newly cloned git repo.
+Perform a `git svn clone *url*` as you normally would.
+Once that completes, copy the `fetchSvnExternals.sh` file into your newly cloned git repo.
 From there, run the shell script and let it do its thang.

 That should be it.